You want smart political talk without the meltdowns?

 A guy who served as Chicago's top cop until 2015 said over the weekend, Black Lives Matter is responsible for the rising national crime wave that has resulted in a 10% jump in the homicide rate in a single year.

-Said what's happening is ironic, it's a movement with the goal of saving black lives at this point is getting black lives taken because 80% of our victims in Chicago are male blacks.
+At this point, is getting black lives taken because 80% of our victims in Chicago are male blacks.

 And maybe we can dig up the soccer field that Obama built them.

-They really need a soccer field at Gitmo.
+Do they really need a soccer field at Gitmo?

 And maybe it's time to take away the Quran that they're using to justify their radical Islamic views to kill infidels and wage jihad and holy war.